emersondivB0/Java-Learning-EG/README.md

-# Repository of Short Projects for Learning Java
+# Repository of Short Projects in the way to Learn Java

 This repository contains a collection of short projects designed to assist beginners in learning the Java programming language.
 Each project focuses on a specific skill or concept and is presented in an easy-to-understand and work-with format.